 How to calculate markup from your costs

 If your margin is 30%, your markup is actually a little less than 43%.
 If from every dollar you earn, 20% is for overhead, and 10% is retained for profit, your total margin is 30%.
 That means you need to markup all your costs by about 43% (42.857% to be exact).

 Does all this math sound way too complicated?
 ConGenius can help figure all this out automatically and make estimating extremely easy and accurate!
-Join our waitlist so you can be one of the first to use it!
+Sign up for a free 14-day free trial.
+No credit card required!